jototland/stackedit_workspace/statistikknotater/bayesian.md

 $$ p(x) = \int_{-\infty}^{\infty}p(x, \theta)\,d\theta $$

+### Law of total probability with continuous marginal and discrete parameter

+Assume $X$ is a continuous random variable and $\Theta$ is a discrete random variable, with a joint pdf $p(x

 ### Law of total probability with continuous random variables

 Assume $\{X, \Theta\}$ are continuous random variables with a joint *pdf* $p(x, \theta)$, then the marginal distribution $p(x)$ is given by